-Jean was Monet’s first son with Camille Doncieux.
+Jean was Claude Monet’s first son with Camille Doncieux.
 He was four-month-old when his father had him painted for the first time.
 There are at least 11 paintings of him by his father but also other painters like Renoir painted him and his mother.
-This portrait was painted in the summer of 1872 in the garden of the family house rented in Argenteuil near Paris when Jean was five-years-old son.
-Claude kept the painting, and never exhibited it.
+This portrait was made in the summer of 1872 in the garden of the family house rented in Argenteuil near Paris when Jean was five years old.
+Monet kept the painting, and never exhibited it.

 When Michel was born in 1878, Jean was 12 and their mother Camille was feeling weaker and weaker.
 She died a year after, of uterine cancer.
-However, he didn’t have a lonely childhood as he grew up in Paris with six children of an art collector Ernest Hoschedé and his wife Alice Hoschedé, who since 1877, a year in which the family went bankrupt, had been living with Monets.
-There are at least 3 paintings by Claude featuring small Jean.
+However, he didn’t have a lonely childhood as he grew up in Paris with six children of an art collector Ernest Hoschedé and his wife Alice Hoschedé, who since 1877, a year in which the family went bankrupt, had been living with the Monets.
+There are at least three paintings by Claude featuring small Michel.

 Lucienne Bisson was Renoir’s illegitimate daughter.
 He had her before the marriage, in 1880 (or in 1884).
-Her mother was a painter and an activist” Frédérique Vallet-Bisson was leading the Société Féminine des Artistes.
-She raised her daughter as a painter, too and Lucienne was quite successful at Parisian Salons.
-She was most popular for her city views and landscapes.
+Her mother was a painter and an activist Frédérique Vallet-Bisson and she was leading the Société Féminine des Artistes.
+She raised her daughter as a painter too and Lucienne was quite successful at Parisian Salons.
+She was most popular for city views and landscapes.

-Paul had eight children and all of them talent and all except the eldest Emile became artists.
-Yet, Paul didn’t take as much care of them as he might have wanted.
-At one point he confessed that he had sacrificed his family for his art as he never had enough money to support his family.
+Paul Gauguin had eight children and all of them were talented.
+All, except the eldest Emile, became artists.
+Yet, Gauguin didn’t take as much care of them as he might have wanted.
+At one point he confessed that he had sacrificed his family for his art as he never had enough money to support them.

-He had 5 legitimate children with his wife Mette Sophie and of the five, two his favorites were Aline and Clovis, who were the only ones immortilized in his art.
+He had 5 children with his wife Mette Sophie.
+Two of the five were his favorites.
+Aline and Clovis were the only ones immortalized in his art.
 However, both of them died young.
 To support the family, Mette had to move to Copenhagen, Denmark to live with her relatives while Paul kept on traveling and would rarely visit them.

-Two of Gauguin’s illegitimate children were born by different mothers.
-Germaine Huet was the daughter of Paul’s young mistress Juliette Huet who was a seamstress in Paris, while Emile Marae a Tai was the son of Tehura, Paul’s Tahitian wife (portrayed above), who allegedly was only 13 when she got married with Gauguin.
+Two of Gauguin’s illegitimate children were born to different mothers.
+Germaine Huet was the daughter of Gauguin’s young mistress Juliette Huet who was a seamstress in Paris, while Emile Marae a Tai was the son of Tehura, Paul’s Tahitian wife (portrayed above), who allegedly was only 13 when Gauguin took her as his wife.